Construction Projects

 These projects are designed and built with coordination of the Maine Department of Transportation and the City of Auburn.

-• Court Street Mill and Fill - This project is the pavement restoration of Court Street from Union Street to Turner Street.
-Northeast Paving is contracted for this work through Maine DOT; anticipated start date of mid-June.
+• Court Street Mill and Fill - This project is the pavement restoration of Court Street from Union Street to Turner Street and managed by MDOT.
+Northeast Paving continues to work on Center Street.

 • Minot Ave, Union Street, Center Street - This project is the pavement restoration extending (mill/fill) from the rotary north on Minot Avenue, and extending through Union Street and Center Street to Oak Hill Road.
 Northeast Paving is contraced for this work through MDOT, with a completion date of 11/17/25.

 • Western Avenue - Minot Avenue to Court Street.
-Maine DOT plans to mill and fill the road and improve pedestrian crossings.
+Maine DOT plans to mill and fill the road and improve pedestrian crossings in 2026.

 Projects in Design